 - Surgery is not typically recommended for multiple myeloma, but may be helpful in combination with radiation therapy for treating plasmacytoma.

 What does Yale Medicine offer patients with myeloma?

 Yale Medicine offers a strong team of myeloma specialists, who dedicate their time in clinic and in research to studying myeloma.
 The myeloma team at Yale Medicine takes a multidisciplinary approach in treating patients.

 “Treatment decisions are made at myeloma multidisciplinary tumor board conferences, where several myeloma physicians and other specialists, including radiologists, kidney specialists, cardiologists, hematopathologists and radiation oncologists arrive at consensus treatment recommendations,” Dr. Neparidze says.

-This myeloma team at Yale Medicine offers numerous clinical trial options that provide opportunities for patients to have access to new treatments.
-Additionally, physicians collaborate closely with research scientists within the Yale Cancer Center and worldwide to study blood and bone marrow in myeloma, and to develop more targeted, personalized treatment strategies for the patients with this diagnosis, she says.
+The myeloma team at the Smilow Multiple Myeloma and Gammopathies Program offers numerous clinical trial options that provide opportunities for patients to have access to new treatments.
+Additionally, physicians collaborate closely with research scientists within the Yale Cancer Center and worldwide to study blood and bone marrow in myeloma, and to develop more targeted, personalized treatment strategies for the patients with this diagnosis.